 While the rest of the nation celebrates its independence on July 4th, you can rest assured that you too can declare independence for your family — from court interference.
 Life can be unpredictable.
-Whether it is a financial issue, the birth or adoption of a child, sickness or incapacity, it is important to be prepared with proper estate planning.
+Whether it is a financial issue, the birth or adoption of a child, sickness, or incapacity, it is important to be prepared with proper estate planning.
 Failure to put together a comprehensive estate plan can leave you and your loved ones at the mercy of the court when it comes to distributing assets or caring for a minor or sick family member.

 Estate Planning Basics

 Simply put, estate planning addresses how to manage your property in the event of your death or incapacity.
-Some estate planning tools you have likely heard of before include last will and testaments, living wills, trusts, powers of attorney, and healthcare directive.
-Estate planning is a great method not only to plan your family’s financial security, but to use tools to keep your family’s business outside of the courtroom.
+Some estate planning tools you have likely heard of before including last will and testaments, living wills, trusts, powers of attorney, and healthcare directive.
+Estate planning is a great method not only to plan your family’s financial security but to use tools to keep your family’s business outside of the courtroom.

 When someone passes away without a will it is referred to as being intestate.
 A person who dies intestate will have his or her assets distributed according to local intestacy rules.
 Probate is the legal mechanism by which your assets are distributed upon your death.
 The process of probate takes time, costs money, and can be a hassle and burden for the family you left behind.
 One important estate planning tool that will help avoid a drawn-out legal process includes a fully funded trust with up-to-date beneficiary designations.
 By having a fully funded trust and/or up-to-date beneficiary designations when you die, there are no assets in your estate, and therefore no need for probate.